bechtleperings/vocab-entity-annotation-framework/docs/properties/annotations/explanation.md

   - toc
 ---

-# Detail *confidence*
+# Detail *explanation*

-The detailed parameter "confidence" is queried during the generation of knowledge content by an LLM and describes the accuracy of the LLM in correctly answering the question.
-The LLM takes into account the amount of information received in order to provide a precise and likely correct response.
-The value is recorded as a decimal between 0 and 1, with anything below 0.6 to be approached with caution.
+The detailed parameter "explanation" is queried during the generation of knowledge content by an LLM and describes the reasoning of the LLM why it chose this answer.
+The LLM describes their choice of confidence value by giving information about fulfilled criterias and incomplete input.

 ## Schemata